katugtug/katugtug.github.io/wm/broken-coast/1-welcome-to-the-jungle.md

 ---
-title: 1 - Welcome to the Jungle
+title: Welcome to the Jungle
+category: Warmachine and Hordes
+subcategory: Campaigns
+campaign: The Broken Coast
+order: 1
 ---

+{% include menu.html %}

 # The Island Campaign